 1. Connecting better

-Removing distractions is one of the vital mindfulness activities for couples.
-When we are mindful, we put aside our gadgets (mobile phones and laptops), switch off the television, shut the book we are reading, and focus on our partner.
+Removing distractions is one of the vital mindfulness activities for couples trying to incorporate this practice in their relationships.
+To engage with your partner mindfully, you need to put aside your gadgets (mobile phones and laptops), switch off the television, shut the book you are reading, and focus solely on them.

-We listen keenly to what he or she is saying.
-We practice active listening by asking questions.
+You must listen keenly to what he or she is saying.
+You can also practice active listening by asking questions.
 Of course, a couple can connect even in amicable silence.
+But, when your partner is trying to communicate with you, it is important to practice the art of listening without feeling the need to judge, state one’s opinions, and offer unwarranted advice.

 Related Reading: 7 Signs That Gadgets Ruin Relationships With Their ‘Technoference’